MartDevelopers-Inc/lite_inventory/README.md

 4. Cannot Suspend A Sale Record Twice. - Fixed
 5. Items In A Suspended Sale Cannot Be Deleted, But You Can Add More Items After Restoring
 6. Loyalty Points Only Can Go To 10
+7. Redeeming Loyalty Points, Can Only Redeem When Points Are Above 100

 # Todos

-3. Top Navigation Menu Icons.

 # Login Credetials